HJReachability/Tracking/README.md

 ### C++ / ROS
 First, make sure you have ROS installed on your system.
 The project was developed in Jade, but it should be compatible with anything past Hydro.
 Please let us know if you have any compatibility issues.

 `Tracking` currently depends upon the [crazyflie_clean](https://github.com/dfridovi/crazyflie_clean) repository, which contains drivers and utilities for the HSL's Crazyflie 2.0 testbed.
-We intend to remove this build dependency in the future so that `Tracking` can be used more easily in other contexts.
-This will be part of a larger code reorganization/refactor.
+However, since this part of the repository is deprecated it only works with release [v0.1](https://github.com/HJReachability/crazyflie_clean/releases).

 Other dependencies:
 * [Gtest](https://github.com/google/googletest) -- Google's C++ unit testing library